c-hudson/muddler/README.md

    o Multiple Window Support - Fire up multiple browser windows or terminals
        as needed.
-Each window has its own focus independant of other windows. o Muddler will work if any optional perl modules are not installed.
+Each window has its own focus independant of other windows. o Muddler will work if any optional perl modules are not installed. o Remote console support to allow flexability in connection options without having to loose your connection(s). o Autosaving of configuration and worlds.

 ```
 # muddler goals